 3.3.
-Possible Roles for Citrullination in the Gut-Brain Axis in PD
+Possible Roles for Citrullination/Deimination in the Gut-Brain Axis in PD

-Interestingly, various infection related pathways, inflammatory, and gut-brain axis pathways were identified as citrullinated in the pre-motor PD brains in the current study.
-The neuro-microbiology of PD has received considerable interest [156].
-Microglial activation and inflammatory responses linked to various pathogens, including parasitic, viral, and bacterial agents have been reported [89].
-Several infection and pathogen linked KEGG pathways were identified in the current study linked to the brain citrulliome of both control and pre-motor PD rats.
+Various infection-related pathways, including inflammatory and gut-brain axis pathways, were identified as citrullinated in the pre-motor PD brains in the current study.
+The neuro-microbiology of PD has received considerable interest [155].
+Microglial activation and inflammatory responses linked to various pathogens, including parasitic, viral, and bacterial agents, have been reported [85].
+Several infection and pathogen-linked KEGG pathways were identified in the current study associated with the brain citrulliomes of both control and pre-motor PD rats.
 Whether and how citrullination may play roles in escalating neuroinflammatory responses and downstream neurodegeneration in relation to such infection-associated pathways may be of considerable interest in future studies.
-The central roles for PADs in the CNS, and their roles in various bacterial and viral infections, some of which are also related to neurological diseases [31,157-159] are of considerable interest in this context.
-This also includes long-term neurological outcomes in COVID-19 [90], which also has a gut-brain axis element, highlighting that further investigations may be of considerable interest in relation to downstream neurodegenerative pathways, including PD related ones [91,160-162].
+The central roles of PADs in the CNS and their roles in various bacterial and viral infections, some of which are also related to neurological diseases [31,156-158], are of considerable interest in this context.
+This also includes long-term neurological outcomes in COVID-19 [86], which also has a gut-brain axis element, highlighting that further investigations may be of considerable interest in relation to downstream neurodegenerative pathways, including PD-related ones [87,159-161].

-The gut, nasal and oral microbiota have received considerable attention in PD [163,164], but studies in relation to PADs and citrullination are still scarce.
-Porphyromonas gingivalis is strongly associated with citrullination in periodontitis [165] and has indeed been identified as one of various microbes in nervous tissues from several animal models of neurodegenerative diseases, including ALS, AD, and PD [166].
-Importantly, bacterial presence of P. gingivalis, which itself has citrullinating activity and may affect the host citrullinome [167], has been identified in the brain of both AD and PD based on 16S rRNA next generation sequencing, assessing early, intermediate, and late stage of the diseases.
-In previous studies, P. gingivalis has been reported in hippocampus and cortex from control and PD donors [168], reported to be mainly of oronasal origin.
-Interestingly, in AD, modification of the oral microbiome appears to be more prominent than in the gut, and AD studies have also focussed on P. gingivalis [169].
-It was shown that oral gingivitis impairs gut permeability and mediates immune responses associated with neurodegeneration in LLRK2 PD mouse models of late onset PD, and chronic periodontitis is a common type of peripheral inflammation associated with PD.
-It remains to be established whether P. gingivalis induced dysbiosis plays a role in pathophysiology of PD.
-Mice receiving oral P. gingivalis showed reduced dopaminergic neurones in the SN and activation in microgial cells [170].
-Interestingly, PD has been shown to alter the composition of the subgingival microbiome of periodontitis [171].
-P. gingivalis has also been linked to rheumatoid arthritis (RA), one of the most extensively studied PAD-pathology to date, including in association with periodontal disease [172].
-P. gingivalis has also been shown to accelerate atherosclerosis [173].
-In RA, citrullination is identified in relation to intestinal permeability and microbial imbalance [174], and it must furthermore be considered that many other microbes may be able to cause citrullination of proteins in their hosts (both commensals and pathogens) due bacterial PAD-homologues (ADI) [175,176], and this may contribute to citrullination mediated inflammatory responses exacerbating various pathologies.
+The gut, nasal and oral microbiota have received considerable attention in PD [162,163], but studies in relation to PADs and citrullination are still scarce.
+Porphyromonas gingivalis is strongly associated with citrullination in periodontitis [164] and has indeed been identified as one of various microbes in nervous tissues from several animal models of neurodegenerative diseases, including ALS, AD, and PD [165].
+Importantly, the bacterial presence of P. gingivalis, which itself has citrullinating activity and may affect the host citrullinome [166], has been identified in the brain of both AD and PD based on 16S rRNA next-generation sequencing, assessing the early, intermediate, and late stage of the diseases.
+In previous studies, P. gingivalis has been reported in the hippocampus and cortex from control and PD donors [167] and identified to be mainly of oronasal origin.
+Interestingly, in AD, modification of the oral microbiome appears to be more prominent than in the gut, and AD studies have also focussed on P. gingivalis [168].
+It was shown that oral gingivitis impairs gut permeability and mediates immune responses associated with neurodegeneration in LLRK2 PD mouse models of late-onset PD, and chronic periodontitis is a common type of peripheral inflammation associated with PD.
+It remains to be established whether P. gingivalis-induced dysbiosis plays a role in the pathophysiology of PD.
+Mice receiving oral P. gingivalis showed reduced dopaminergic neurones in the SN and the activation of microgial cells [169].
+Interestingly, PD has been shown to alter the composition of the subgingival microbiome of periodontitis [170].
+P. gingivalis has also been linked to rheumatoid arthritis (RA), one of the most extensively studied PAD-related pathologies to date, including in association with periodontal disease [171].
+P. gingivalis has also been shown to accelerate atherosclerosis [172].
+In RA, citrullination is identified in relation to intestinal permeability and microbial imbalance [173], and it must furthermore be considered that many other microbes may be able to cause citrullination of proteins in their hosts (both commensals and pathogens) due to bacterial PAD-homologues (ADI) [174,175], and this may contribute to citrullination mediated inflammatory responses exacerbating various pathologies.